 Computer & Technical Skills

 Already know what computer skills you would like to learn or improve?
-Register below or browse the free, in-person classes available to you from our educational partners, New Horizons and Academy X (view registration instructions).
+Register below or browse the free, in-person classes available to you from our educational partner Academy X (view registration instructions).

 To find an Education Fund hosted class click “Register Now” to create a user profile and see what classes are available in your area.